capstone-coal/pycoal/README.rst

 Tests
 -----

-pycoal uses the popular `nose <http://nose.readthedocs.org/en/latest/>`__ testing suite for unit tests.
+COAL uses the popular `nose <http://nose.readthedocs.org/en/latest/>`__ testing suite for unit tests.

-You can run the pycoal tests simply by running
+You can run the COAL tests simply by running

 ::